AstroAir/DecorativeUI/src/Components/Enhanced/README.md

 ## API Reference

 For complete API documentation, see the header files:
-- `ComponentEnhancer.hpp` - Main enhancement system
+- `ComponentEnhancer.hpp` - Composition-based enhancement system for any Qt widget
-- `ButtonEnhanced.hpp` - Enhanced button implementation
+- `../Button.hpp` - Enhanced button component with integrated advanced features
-- `LineEditEnhanced.hpp` - Enhanced line edit implementation
+- `../LineEdit.hpp` - Enhanced line edit component with integrated validation and formatting